SathishKesavalu/AzureDevOps/README.md

-# AzureDevOps
+# Python
-To Learn AzureDevOps
+To Relearn Python